 REMOVE apples and olives from cavity before serving.

-TIP: Serve on a platter or large cutting board accented by green grapes, green apples, salad greens and herbs.
+Serve on a platter or large cutting board accented by green grapes, green apples, salad greens and herbs.